Carl Ulisses von Salis-Marschlins

 Carl Ulisses von Salis-Marschlins or Karl or Charles (28 September 1762 in Marschlins – 16 January 1818) was a Swiss naturalist interested in botany, entomology, and conchology.

+Biography

-He was a count of the Holy Roman Empire.
+Born into the Swiss nobility, a member of Salis family, he held the title of Count of the Holy Roman Empire.
 His first studies were in Jena then at the Academy in Dijon.
 He was a Jurist.
-During the War of the Second Coalition he was held hostage in Salins-les-Bains 1799-1800 and later in St. Gallen (1801).
+During the War of the Second Coalition he was held hostage in Salins-les-Bains 1799–1800 and later in St. Gallen (1801).